Title: Mapping acute lesion locations to physiological swallow impairments after stroke

 “Our study adds to the understanding of the role of the external capsule by showing a relationship between lesions in the external capsule and impaired laryngeal elevation and laryngeal vestibular closure.” p.9

-Okay, that was all a lot to grasp (as well as inerpret in my head while writing this!) in much fewer words than the article.
-And maybe I’m late getting on this bandwagon, but I actually had this article in mind recently when reviewing a chart for a new eval and actually finding more neuro terms like “peduncle” in there (trust me, all I wanted to do was re-read the article before the eval to remember the different brain area associations, but alas #realworld).
-I’m definitely planning on keeping this article close to help with future insight with cases and to better my marinate my neuro + dysphagia knowledge!
+Okay, that was all a lot to grasp (especially while trying to put these thoughts to writing!) in much fewer words than the article.
+And maybe I’m late getting on this bandwagon, but I actually had this article in mind recently when reviewing a chart for a new eval noticing more neuro terms like “peduncle” in there (trust me, all I wanted to do was re-read the article before the eval to remember the different brain area associations, but alas, #realworld).
+I’m definitely planning on keeping this article close to help with future insight with cases and to better marinate my neuro + dysphagia knowledge!

 How can you use this article?!?